Documentation Index

 In the dropdown, select the container you want to move the filter to:

-Configure single selection options
+Configure selection options

 - If the filter properties panel is no longer open, click the filter to open it.